Coccidia in Dogs and Cats

 Coccidia prevention for cats is very different than for dogs.
 Queens cannot have something added to food.
 Cats have a protective response to things that change texture or taste.
 They will eat small amounts for several days until they are comfortable.
 We cannot have that in late pregnancy.
 Metronidazole is also documented for causing cleft palates.
 You can use Albon® or Marquis® safely the last 14 days of gestation.
 Choose Albon® or Marquis® – you don't need both!

-- Use Albon® 7 days before due date.
+- Use Albon® seven days before due date.

-- Giving Marquis® and Safe-guard® to mom before birth and babies at 7 and 9 weeks pretty much covers the gamut of parasites that kittens could take to new home.
+- Giving Marquis® and Safe-guard® to mom before birth and babies at seven and nine weeks pretty much covers the gamut of parasites that kittens could take to new home.

 Even though Coccidia is always present in an animal, if you can prevent them from becoming an issue, you may never need to treat Coccidia again!